rust-lang/book/CONTRIBUTING.md

 # Contributing

-We're currently working with No Starch Press to bring the book to print.
+We’re currently working with No Starch Press to bring the book to print.
 Each chapter goes through [a number of stages][project]:

 [project]: https://github.com/rust-lang/book/projects/1

-* We write and edit a chapter's initial content
+* We write and edit a chapter’s initial content
 * No Starch provides a round of edits and questions
 * We revise, clarify, and check those edits
 * A Technical Reviewer checks for the accuracy of technical details